-- 2.a) Theoretical part.
-It will consist of a single exam covering all theoretical learning outcomes set for the course. - 2.b) Practical part.
-It will consist of the design and implementation of a final practice covering all practical learning established for the course. - Partial Evaluation Test (PEI).
-It consists of a theoretical exam where the student has to solve exercises and theoretical questions related to the analysis and design of electronics for renewable generation systems. - Project deliverable and presentation to the class (EPL1, EPL2) The deliverable (EPL1) consists of a report of the work done by the student in the project sessions, including the critical analysis of results.
-Likewise, the student will defend the project before the rest of the class (EPL2).

-• Final Evaluation Tests (PEF): Both in theory and in practice, students must jointly demonstrate the expected learning outcomes.
+- Partial Evaluation Test (PEI).
+It consists of a theoretical exam where the student has to solve exercises and theoretical questions related to the analysis and design of electronics for renewable generation systems. - Project deliverable and presentation to the class (EL1, EL2) The deliverable (EL1) consists of a report of the work done by the student in the project sessions, including the critical analysis of results.
+Likewise, the student will defend the project before the rest of the class (EL2). - Final Evaluation Tests (PEF).
+Both in theory and in practice, students must jointly demonstrate the expected learning outcomes. - Final laboratory practice (PF).
+In the final evaluation modality, students must demonstrate by means of a final laboratory practice the expected learning outcomes.